HaxBrog/hello-world/README.md

 # hello-world
 my first repository

-my name is Jared I am 17 years old
+My name is Jared I am 17 years old, and you need to git gud